How We Compare

 Also ideal, some patients need to be discharged to an inpatient acute rehabilitation facility.
 Other patients need to be discharged to a skilled nursing facility.
 Alternatively, patients are sometimes discharged to another acute care hospital in order to align with their insurance requirements.
 For some patients with very severe strokes — or those who were not healthy before their stroke — patients are discharged to hospice care.

-From the graphs below, you can see that the percentage of stroke patients returning home after both Alteplase treatment and mechanical thrombectomy at El Camino Health is higher than the average percentage of stroke patients who return home across all hospitals.
-Our goal is to treat your stroke and related symptoms, and to help you regain function and return to your daily life as quickly as possible.
+From the graphs below, you can see that the majority of stroke patients return home after both Alteplase treatment and mechanical thrombectomy.
+At El Camino Health, our goal is to treat your stroke and related symptoms, and to help you regain function and return to your daily life as quickly as possible.